ShengaoYi/pgRouting_tutorial/Workbook.md

               WHEN trafdir = 'NV' THEN -1 -- Both directions are impassable, set a high cost ELSE -1 -- For any other value, set as impassable END;
+     -- The pgr_createTopology function is a part of the pgRouting extension for PostgreSQL, -- used to create a network topology from a road network table.
+      -- The function takes several parameters, including the name of the table -- containing the road network data, tolerance value, geometry column name, and primary key column name.

+      -- 'nyc_road_direction_speed': This is the name of the table containing the road network data.

+      -- 0.00001: This is the tolerance value.
+It determines the distance within which two network nodes -- will be considered equal.
+Nodes that are closer than this tolerance value will be snapped together -- to create a network topology.

+      -- 'geom': This is the name of the geometry column in the nyc_road_direction_speed table.
+      -- It holds the geometric information (such as LINESTRING) representing the road segments.

+      -- 'gid': This is the primary key column in the nyc_road_direction_speed table.
+      -- It uniquely identifies each row in the table.

+      -- When you run this query, the pgr_createTopology function will process the road network data, -- snap nearby nodes together based on the specified tolerance, and create a network topology suitable for -- routing and analysis using pgRouting functions.
       SELECT pgr_createTopology(
          'nyc_road_direction_speed',
          0.00001,